PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## First final-convergence reconciliation implementation checkpoint

+The first extra reconciliation in `_run_indexed_final_shape_activation_convergence()` now initializes its result with the exact zero counter and runs only when the preceding indexed shape-convergence aggregate or HardSwish sanitizer contains a positive mutation count.

+The complete stable path skips that scan.
+Either predecessor mutation retains it in the same position with the same `ModelIRGraphIndex`.
+The later dynamic-Reshape reconciliation and final post-fusion reconciliation are unchanged.
+The architecture contract verifies the exact two-result guard, guarded-call position, and shared index.

+Sequential validation across indexed final convergence, dynamic Reshape, shape reconciliation, graph cleanup, HardSwish/SE layout, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `391 passed in 25.95s`.
+Focused stable, per-predecessor mutation, structure, and legacy-equivalence coverage is `6 passed in 2.08s`.

+At resume, characterize the dynamic-Reshape-to-second-reconciliation boundary.
+The guard must include both `first_reconcile_stats` and `reshape_stats` so a first reconciliation that changed metadata can still receive a convergence scan even when Reshape resolution is a no-op.
+Leave the final post-fusion scan unchanged until its own interval is characterized.
+Commit and push only; do not create or update a pull request.